volyanko/Firefox-user.js/README.md

 ## ⚙ Installation

 1. Download the the `user.js` file.
-2. Create a new profile in about:profiles
+2. Create a new profile in `about:profile`
-   - Open the root directory and place the file there.
+   - Open the `root` directory and place the file there.
    - Set this profile as default.
 3. Restart Firefox